 Iraqi President Jalal Talabani says Hussein has confessed via videotape, audiotape, and signed confessions, to giving the order to gas thousands of Kurds in the late 1980s.

-September 8, 2005 - His chief attorney, Khalil Dulaimi, denies that Hussein has confessed to ordering executions and waging a campaign against Kurds in which thousands of people are said to have been killed.
+September 8, 2005 - Chief attorney, Dulaimi, denies that Hussein has confessed to ordering executions and waging a campaign against Kurds in which thousands of people are said to have been killed.

 October 20, 2005 - The lawyer for Awad al-Bandar, Saadoun al-Janabi, is kidnapped and murdered one day after he appears in court for the opening of the trial.